-If you’re interested in becoming a paralegal, you might have wondered: Is a Paralegal degree necessary?
+If you’re interested in becoming a paralegal or are an aspiring paralegal, you might have wondered: Is a Paralegal degree necessary?

 Let us find out.